 In the 80’s, breakdancing was very popular and was part of several films like Wild Style or Flashdance.
 In the last ten years, a couple of movies have shown characters breakdancing, but this dance does not have the same popularity than it had twenty or thirty years ago.

 Even the conservative set is starting to accept the concept of breakdancing – in the strangest forms.
-We recently saw a Youtube music video with a line of big rigs and 18 wheeler truck injury lawyers on their trailer tops carrying on with an amazing display of drops, spins, flares, freezes, floats, swipes and airtracks.
+We recently saw a Youtube music video with a line of big rigs and New Mexico truck accident injury attorneys on their trailer tops carrying on with an amazing display of drops, spins, flares, freezes, floats, swipes and air tracks.
+Dressed in business suits, these attorneys were showing their stuff while demonstrating their relationship to the trucks that are integral to their practice.
 I simply couldn’t believe my eyes.
 I mean really…lawyers?
+Hopefully no one gets injured on their trucks while breakdancing!

 And hedge funds are not left out either.
 Ryan Long has a piece in the Wall Street Journal about breakdancing inspired promotions aimed at a much more hip young investment audience.
 Got money to invest?
 Even the coolest millionaires need good investment advice, and breakdancing is the way to show off the goods!